Zaïko Langa Langa: Cavacha, first awards and Plaisir De L'Ouest Afrique

 Beyond its percussive innovation, cavacha also became associated with a dance introduced by Evoloko, which similarly gained widespread popularity across Africa.
 They also launched variations of the dance such as the Cavacha tambour, the Cavacha mondial, and the Cavacha Wondostock, the latter a nod to the hippie spirit of Woodstock Rock Festival, reimagined by the musicians in Lingala as "Wondostock".
 Zaïko Langa Langa capitalized on this trend by releasing a series of landmark singles.
 In mid-1974, Meridjo was arrested and imprisoned in Ekafela Prison with a 21-month sentence.
 In the wake of this misfortune, Bakunde Ilo Pablo, the drummer from Stukas, was recruited to temporarily replace Belobi.
 Shortly after his inclusion, Bakunde achieved a high level of success following the release of his compositions, "Ndonge" and "Ando", which were issued as singles.
 During this same period, Bozi Boziana joined the band, stepping in for Gina Efonge, who was struggling with depression.
 In September 1974, Zaïko Langa Langa participated in the Zaire 74 music festival, performing alongside TPOK Jazz, James Brown, Miriam Makeba, Etta James, Fania All-Stars, Tabu Ley Rochereau, Orchestre Stukas, Manu Dibango, Bill Withers, The J.B.'s, B. B. King, Sister Sledge, Abeti Masikini, and The Spinners, among others.
-Their set lasted 45 minutes.
+Their set, which opened the festival, lasted 45 minutes.
 That same year saw the release of Zaïko Langa Langa's debut LP, Non Stop Dancing, featuring six tracks, including the smash hits "Eluzam" and "Mbeya Mbeya".
 "Eluzam", in particular, was praised for the ingenuity of Félix Manuaku Waku's guitar work.
 Rejecting fixed tonal patterns, Manuaku adapted his playing to match the phrasing of each vocalist, often making instinctive choices, such as beginning solos in D rather than G major, that would come to characterize band's distinctive sound.